yanneta/msds692/hws/hw1/scrapping.md

 This command should print a list of songs
 `python lyrics.py -s`

-Given the name of a song `-l <song name>` should pring the lyrics of the song `python lyrics.py -l "Suzanne"
+Given the name of a song `-l <song name>` should print the lyrics of the song `python lyrics.py -l "Suzanne"

-Note: I will only be testing songs present in one of the album*.html urls since the other urls have a different structure.`
+Note: I will only be testing songs present in one of the album*.html urls since the other urls have a different structure.